openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 78: Scale Selection

 Scale Selection
-This parameter determines in which measurement unit the device will report temperature - Fahrenheit or Celsius.
-This scale has influence on Temperature reporting and scale reporting.
+This parameter determines in which measurement unit the device will report temperature - Fahrenheit or Celsius.<br /&gt This scale has influence on Temperature reporting and scale reporting.
 The device is capable of receiving a Set point in all supported scales
 The following option values may be configured -:

 | Value  | Description |